GreyYar/ani-quiz/README.md

 * Lint.

 Description:
-Project with allow users to determine who is the King of the Hill in the wonderful world of Anime by answering the questions from which title currently displayed character is from.
+Project with allow users to determine who is the King of the Hill in the wonderful world of Anime by answering the questions from which title currently displayed character is.
 Determination will be measured by the number of correct answers.
 The number of questions will be stored as a const in properties.
 After the question series the score screen should be presented with following:
 1. Score of teh knowledge from 0 to 10.
 Algoritm is = round((correct answers / total questions) * 10);